 Aside from these minor differences, the two air fryers are quite close in function and value.
 They’re even very nearly the same price!
-Still, we’d recommend the COSORI just a bit overall because of its added recipes and, most importantly, the additional integration available with Amazon Alexa and Google Assistant.
+Still, we’d recommend the COSORI just a bit overall because of its added recipes and additional presets.

 Being able to network your smart air fryer into your smart home collection is really cool and it’s arguably one of the biggest reasons to pick up one of these automatable machines in the first place.
 Furthermore, the COSORI Smart Fryer’s app allows you to schedule cooking for up to four hours in advance – even aside from the plethora of recipes included in its data, this feature is fantastic for those who like to use their smart air fryers to prepare for cooking ahead of schedule.
 You’ll be able to make the most of the fryer’s functionality thanks to this fantastic app, so the COSORI gets the bigger thumbs up in the end.